pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 title: "The Objectives Course: Have Some Big Plans"
 og:
   title: "The Objectives Course"
-  description: "A 10-week course on writing have-done lists, a clever way to write objectives which lets you care for those small details, and that bigger vision too."
+  description: "A 10-week course on writing have-done lists, a clever way to write objectives which lets you care for those small details, for that bigger vision you have, and for your ideals too."
   images:
     - url: "/the-objectives-course/preview-1200x630.png"
       width: 1200